Hi! I’m Jon, a designer, developer, and writer based in Dallas.

 While I wasn’t really into cracking them open or anything, I was definitely hooked on using a computer as a creative tool.
 It’s hard to explain the impact that had on me.
 Not just on what I do for a living now but who I am and how I think about the possibilities around me.

 Pretty much as soon as I could, I was making things on a computer.
 From some silly drawing or some cheesy midi music, I was hooked and never stopped making things.

 I began working in design back in college.
 As a musician and an avid music fan, I worked on web sites, flyers, logos, and other projects for clients (primarily local bands and artists, but plenty of small businesses too) while completing my Bachelor’s degree in 2007.

 After graduation, I started working in technology with FedEx Office and primarily focusing on product design and user experience for their ecommerce platforms and retail technology.

 In 2014, I attended Harvard University as a graduate student studying Digital Media Design before dropping out.

 After that I went into consulting, I worked with all types of companies ranging from startups to Fortune 100 enterprises and everything in between.

-Today, I’m leading design at Jell, a growing startup that’s changing the way teams communicate their progress and achieve goals.
-Additionally, I help people build products that matter with my blog, books and courses.
+In 2015, I joined the team at Jell, to lead the design efforts.
+Jell is a growing startup that’s changing the way teams communicate their progress and achieve goals.

 Thanks for taking the time to read this.
 It means a lot.